The 3-3-3 Rule of Adopting a Shelter Dog

 Importance of Adjustment

-If you are bringing home a shelter dog, it is so important to understand that they need time.
 These dogs went from a known environment, whether loving or abusive, to a shelter, and now they are in your environment.

-As I mentioned in another post on shelter dogs, people seem to totally understand that a puppy needs time to adjust when taking him home.
+People seem to totally understand that a puppy needs time to adjust when taking him home.
 After all, he was taken away from his mum, litter mates, and trusted environment.

 However, people seem to forget that a shelter dog has left a known environment (at least!)
 TWICE — once after being removed from his known owners/environment and once after leaving the shelter.